What Kind of Bathroom Sink Should I Buy?

 The sink is quite possibly the part of a bathroom that we use the most.
 Naturally, you’ll find a variety of sink options available for every type of bathroom style.
 While certain sinks may work better in a powder room, others are ideal for a family bathroom.
 Some become the focal point of the bathroom, while others blend seamlessly with an existing look.
 Whether you’re planning a complete bathroom redesign or not, choosing the right sink is key.
-Let’s take a look at some of the most popular sink designs to help you make your purchase.
+Let’s take a look at some of the most popular bathroom sink style designs to help you make your purchase.

 Top-mount sinks are the most common type of bathroom sinks available.
 Also known as a self-rimming or drop-in sink, this sink style sits on top of the counter and is held in place by the rim of the sink.
 The rim is visible above the counter and ranges from thick and chunky to sleek and slim.